canonical/charm-relation-interfaces/interfaces/tls_certificates/v1/README.md

 - Is expected to generate (or use an existing) private-key
 - Is expected to provide a list of CSR's for which it requires certificates
 - Is expected to specify whether the certificate request is for a Certificate Authority (CA) or not
+- Is expected to use the appropriate databag depending on whether the Certificate is meant to be used by the unit or by the application.
 - Is expected to stop using a certificate when revoked by the Provider

 ### Provider